 Books & Videos

 One of the primary purposes of NOUS is to encourage research and writing on naval and maritime subjects.
 Annually, NOUS gives the Samuel Eliot Morison Award for Naval Literature to the author of a published book of particular merit.
-The 2016 winner is Give Me a Fast Ship: The Continental Navy and America's Revolution at Sea by Tim McGrath.
+The 2017 winner is Iron Dawn: The Monitor, the Merrimack, and the Civil War Sea Battle that Changed History by Richard Snow.
 Email us for more information at NYC.NOUS@NavalOrder.org

 by G. E. Beyer, U.S. Navy (Ret.)